cjus/python-coding-challenge/documentation/approach.md

 ....2.......x.xxxxxx...........xxxx...............x.x.....xxxxxx.
 ```

 Bike #2 continues on to position 7.
-In the next outputs we see bike #2 continue its progression accross the bridge.
+In the next outputs we see bike #2 continue its progression across the bridge.

 ```shell
 Processing: SPEED